abigale-wyatt/cson-forge/workflows/docs_overview.md

 # Overview

-C-SON Forge streamlines the creation of ROMS-MARBL domains by automating the generation of all required input files—including grids, initial conditions, boundary and surface forcing, rivers, and tidal forcing—from a variety of observational and reanalysis datasets.
+C-SON Forge streamlines the creation of ROMS-MARBL domains by automating the generation of all required input files using [ROMS Tools](https://roms-tools.readthedocs.io/en/latest/index.html).
+The files include grids, initial conditions, boundary and surface forcing, rivers, and tidal forcing—from a variety of observational and reanalysis datasets.

 The tool produces **blueprint** YAML files that capture the complete configuration and file paths for each domain, enabling reproducible model setups that can be integrated into C-Star workflows.

 ## Key Features